zhangjiacheng/zhangjiacheng.github.io/_posts/2023-09-11-CampaignMemberStatusTrucking.md

     Opportunity }|..|{ Campaign : Influence
 ```

-> ** How to Track: ** Leads and Contacts can add as Campaign Members who will participate  the Campaign.
-And in Salesforce there is a filed Status to track the engagement of the Campaign, say the Campaign member 'Accepted' or 'Attended' a Webinar Campaign.
+> ** How to Track: ** Leads and Contacts can be added as Campaign Members who will participate  the Campaign.
+And in Salesforce there is a field 'Status' to track the engagement of the Campaign, say the Campaign member status set to 'Accepted' or 'Attended' for a Webinar Campaign.